-S. Korean military says North Korea fires 2 projectiles
+Seoul says N. Korea fires projectiles amid stalled talks

 Japan’s Defense Ministry said it believed the North Korean weapons were ballistic, but that they did not reach Japan’s territorial waters or its exclusive economic zone.

-North Korea’s latest launch follows statements of displeasure over the slow pace of nuclear negotiations with the United States and demands that the Trump administration ease sanctions and pressure on Pyongyang.
+North Korea’s latest launch follows statements of displeasure by top government officials over the slow pace of nuclear negotiations with the United States and demands that the Trump administration ease sanctions and pressure on Pyongyang.

-The North on Sunday said it was running out of patience with the United States over what it described as unilateral disarmament demands, and warned that a close personal relationship between the leaders alone wouldn’t be enough to prevent nuclear diplomacy from derailing.
+Senior North Korean official Kim Yong Chol on Sunday said his country was running out of patience with the United States over what it described as unilateral disarmament demands, and warned that a close personal relationship between the leaders alone wouldn’t be enough to prevent nuclear diplomacy from derailing.

-In a statement released by the state media, senior North Korean official Kim Yong Chol said the Trump administration would be “seriously mistaken” if it ignores an end-of-year deadline set by North Korean leader Kim Jong Un for mutually acceptable terms for a deal to salvage nuclear diplomacy.
+He said the Trump administration would be “seriously mistaken” if it ignores an end-of-year deadline set by North Korean leader Kim Jong Un for mutually acceptable terms for a deal to salvage nuclear diplomacy.

-Nam Sung-wook, a North Korea expert at Seoul’s Korea University, said North Korea will likely ramp up its weapons demonstrations in coming weeks, which may include more powerful midrange missiles to increase pressure on Washington ahead of Kim’s deadline.
+Nam Sung-wook, a North Korea expert at Seoul’s Korea University, said North Korea will likely ramp up its weapons demonstrations in coming weeks to increase pressure on Washington ahead of Kim’s deadline.
+There’s a possibility that the North fires some of its powerful midrange missiles over Japan, like it did during a provocative run in weapons tests in 2017, Nam said.

+“North Korea is investing all its strength in a hard-line position against Washington and Seoul,” said Nam, a former president of the Institute for National Security Strategy, a think tank affiliated with South Korea’s main spy agency.
+“If its missiles fly over Japan, the international impact would be huge because the United States and Japan would find it difficult to let it go,” he said.

 Earlier this month, the North test-fired an underwater-launched ballistic missile for the first time in three years.
 The North has also tested new short-range ballistic missile and rocket artillery systems in recent months in what experts saw as an effort to use the standstill in talks to advance its military capabilities while increasing its bargaining power.

-Negotiations have faltered after the collapse of a February summit between Kim and President Donald Trump in Hanoi, Vietnam, where the U.S. rejected North Korean demands for broad sanctions relief in exchange for a piecemeal deal toward partially surrendering its nuclear capabilities.
+Negotiations have faltered after the collapse of a February summit between Kim Jong Un and Trump in Hanoi, Vietnam, where the U.S. rejected North Korean demands for broad sanctions relief in exchange for a piecemeal deal toward partially surrendering its nuclear capabilities.

 The North responded with intensified testing activity while Kim said he would “wait with patience until the end of the year for the United States to come up with a courageous decision.”